brainiac744/PenguinPredictor/README.md

 The jar version of the application will be located in build/jfx/app, and native versions will be located in build/jfx/native

-WARNING: Be sure you are using the latest version of the code - older versions will not accurately predict 2 point penguins after the Back to the Freezer quest.
+WARNING: The latest version of the code may not accurately predict the Back to the Freezer penguin - it didn't work as expected in v450, and it may be broken.